Memphis Wrestling: (06.16.79)

 The NEW AWA southern tag champs Larry Latham and Wayne Farris come out to respond to Lawler and Dundee’s comments.
 While both men have their hands bandaged, Latham has the top of his head stapled.
 OUCH.
 More trash talking from whiny Wayne Farris.
 More blood will be spilled this Monday night.
 They will have to use a sowing machine to put Lawler back together.
 SNAP.
 Sonny King stops by to show the new champs some respect and offers his support.
 They will talk dollars backstage, I’m sure.

 - Tommy Gilbert Sr. & Jr. vs. Danny Davis & Sputnik Monroe Jr.

 The dad lets junior handle Davis pretty good to start since they are about even in size.
 Moving on, the Gilberts really show no signs of trouble until junior gets caught with a closed fist behind the ref’s back.
 Davis and Monroe start to get a little heat on Tommy Jr. when we run out of TV time at 4:29.

 Well, that’ll do it for this week.
 Let’s hope those durn Blond Bombers get what’s coming to em this Monday night, amirite?
 Hey, what happened to Robert Fuller?

-Posted on October 31, 2015, in Memphis and tagged Buddy Wayne, Checkmate, Danny Davis, Eddie Gilbert, Hans Schroder, Honky Tonk Man, Jerry Lawler, Ken Wayne, Moondog Spot, Pete Austin, Rip Oliver, Ron Bass, Sonny King, Sputnik Monroe, Superstar Bill Dundee, Tommy Gilbert.
+Posted on October 31, 2015, in Memphis and tagged Buddy Wayne, Danny Davis, Eddie Gilbert, Hans Schroder, Honky Tonk Man, Jerry Lawler, Ken Wayne, Moondog Spot, Pete Austin, Rip Oliver, Ron Bass, Sonny King, Sputnik Monroe, Superstar Bill Dundee, Tommy Gilbert, Tony Charles.
 Bookmark the permalink.
 Leave a comment.